jaslowdigital/unglued-food/replit.md

 # Overview

 This is a gluten-free food blog and recipe website called "Unglued Food".
-The application provides a comprehensive platform for gluten-free living, featuring recipes, product recommendations, educational content, and newsletter functionality.
+The application provides a comprehensive platform for gluten-free living, featuring 100 recipes with AI-generated images, product recommendations, educational content, and newsletter functionality.
 It's built as a full-stack web application with a React frontend and Express backend, using a PostgreSQL database for data persistence.

+## Recent Major Achievement (August 26, 2025)
+✅ **Successfully generated AI images for all 100 gluten-free recipes using OpenAI DALL-E**
+- All 100 recipes now have professional, high-quality AI-generated food photography
+- Images are hosted on Azure blob storage with unique URLs
+- Full SEO optimization implemented for each recipe page
+- Individual recipe pages with SEO-friendly URLs based on recipe titles
+- Systematic batch processing with rate limiting successfully handled API restrictions

 # User Preferences